Sep9

 Warns since there will always be seducers, tempters, and bad examples, we need to be on guard.

-Calls for not allowing our failures to keep from being useful to God.
-We need to keep our sin accounts short and check temptation at the door..
+Calls for not allowing our failures to keep us from being useful to God.
+Keep sin accounts short and check temptation at the door..

-Teaches how God allows temptations to test us and build character.
+Teaches how sometimes God allows temptations to test us and build character.

 Teaches though we may not have ability to completely cure the disease, but we do have the freedom to limit and battle its symptoms.